 In 2004, leaders from animal-welfare organizations across the nation gathered at the Asilomar Conference Center in California to address the unfortunate historical friction between groups with differing philosophies.

 The conferees agreed on common principles and goals, consistent language and standards for the classification and collection of animal statistics.

-Using this data, shelters are able to calculate a “Live Release Rate” – the percentage of cats and dogs that leave a shelter alive.
+Below, you will see statistics that allow us to calculate a “Live Release Rate” – the percentage of cats and dogs that leave a shelter alive.
 The Live-Release Rate helps shelters measure their annual progress in saving animals.
-We are ecstatic and proud to report our overall Live Release Rate for 2010 and 2011 was an incredible 95%!
-Our Live Release Rate for dogs for the last two years was an amazing 99% for both years and 89% and 88% for cats.
-Our Live Release Rate for cats and dogs categorized as Healthy for both years was an astonishing 100%.
+As an open admission shelter, we are proud that our overall Live Release Rate from 2010 through 2015 has ranged between 95%-97%!
+Our Live Release Rate for healthy cats and dogs has been 100% for all 6 years.